Academic-ID/sapienAI/README.md

 ### Azure Blob Storage

-You can provide a connection string or account name + key.
+You can provide a connection string _OR_ an account name + key.

 | Environment Variable              | Description                               | Type   | Default Value |
 | :-------------------------------- | :---------------------------------------- | :----- | :------------ |